 In situations where the Superintendent determines that a suspension in excess of five school days may be warranted, the student and parent or person in parental relation, upon reasonable notice, will have an opportunity for a fair hearing.
-At the hearing, the student has protected due-process rights such as the right to be represented by counsel, the right to question witnesses against him or her them, and the right to present witnesses and other evidence on his or her their behalf.
+At the hearing, the student has protected due-process rights such as the right to be represented by counsel, the right to question witnesses against them, and the right to present witnesses and other evidence on their behalf.